Extra guidance added to Single Sign On error response

-THE ISSUES AFFECTING authenticated access to some front-facing library services and platform (reported earlier today) have now been resolved.
+THE TECHNICAL ISSUES that were preventing authenticated access to the Nexis UK database (reported on 31 May) have now been resolved.

 Access to all publisher sites and resources reliant on eZproxy authentication for off-campus access has been reinstated.
 Authenticated access to the Worktribe research management application is also available once again.